At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: In your CV and cover letter, emphasize your experience in hydrogeology and any relevant projects you've worked on.
-Use specific examples that demonstrate your expertise and how it aligns with the job requirements.
+Highlight Relevant Experience: In your CV and cover letter, emphasise your extensive experience in UK hydrogeology and managing large groundwater projects.
+Provide specific examples that demonstrate your leadership skills and project management capabilities.

 How to prepare for a job interview at British Geological Survey (BGS)